Workers’ Compensation Attorneys in West New York, NJ

 Contact a Workers’ Compensation Attorney

-If you or someone you love has been hurt on the job, a workers’ compensation attorney at Greenberg, Walden & Grossman, LLC is ready to explain your legal options and help you seek the compensation and justice you may deserve.
+If you or someone you love has been hurt on the job, a workers’ compensation attorney at Greenberg & Walden, LLC is ready to explain your legal options and help you seek the compensation and justice you may deserve.
 Our experienced trial lawyers can provide you with extraordinary representation, personal service, and successful resolutions.
 While we know that compensation can never undo permanent losses, the recoveries from these cases can help injured workers and families rebuild their lives.
-Founded on the principles of justice, honesty, integrity, and service, Greenberg, Walden & Grossman, LLC is proud to represent injured people and families from across New Jersey in various types of workers’ compensation and personal injury claims.
+Founded on the principles of justice, honesty, integrity, and service, Greenberg & Walden, LLC is proud to represent injured people and families from across New Jersey in various types of workers’ compensation and personal injury claims.
 Contact our firm to discuss your situation.